For Physicians. By Physicians.™

 • Due to recurrence risk (1% to 16.7%), evaluate EFW, GA, glucose and severity of previous event

-• Patient discussion and careful delivery planning is recommended
+• Patient discussion and careful delivery planning are recommended

 • Diabetes: GDM and pre-gestational diabetes